Kidney stones (urolithiasis)

 Treatment of urolithiasis is carried out under the constant supervision of a physician.
 Depending on the size of the stone, a medical or surgical method of treatment is chosen.
 Currently, many non-surgical methods allow you to achieve good results without surgery.

 Treatment of urolithiasis should be comprehensive.
 For small stones of the pelvis or ureter, drugs that activate urodynamics are prescribed for the independent discharge of stones, antibacterial drugs, and drugs for dissolving stones.
 If the stone size is up to 0.5 cm, cystenal, artemizol, ennantin, and avisan are prescribed.
-For renal colic, thermal procedures (heating pad, bath), pain relievers, antispasmodics, novocaine blockade are used.
+For renal colic, thermal procedures (heating pad, bath), pain relievers, antispasmodics, novocaine therapeutic injections are used.

 Surgical treatment of urolithiasis